 - Take vegetables out and put into ice chest to keep warm.

-- Add another 8 cups of crab boil to the water, to boil the crawfish in.
+- Add another 8 cups of crab boil to the water and the two bottles of liquid crab boil, to boil the crawfish in.

 - Dump crawfish into basket (that the veggies were in) and when the water is back boiling drop the crawfish.